 Most likely, yes!
 Just e-mail me the dates you'll be visiting, and I'll see if John and I can't come out to say hi.
-(And try to give me at least 2 weeks' notice, if possible.)
+(Make sure you put "Disney Meetup" in the subject line, and try to give me at least 2 weeks' notice, if possible.)

 Who made your robot logo?

 I did!
 Well, with a lot of help from John, my hubby.

 Where did the name "Epbot" come from?

 Believe it or not, I had a completely different name lined up for this blog when I started writing my first post.
 In that post, I made a crack about Epcot - which is a long-running joke over on Cake Wrecks - and then I typed out "Welcome to my Experimental Prototype Blog of Tomorrow!"
 (For you non-Disney geeks, EPCOT stands for "Experimental Prototype Community of Tomorrow.")
 As soon as I typed that, I knew I had to ditch the old name and go with Epbot.